cmakkaya/02.my-projects_aws/team Project-101- carousel-static-website-ec2_with _wget/README.md

 # Project-101 : Carousel Static Website deployed on AWS EC2 using Cloudformation

 ## Description
-Kittens Carousel is a static website application deployed with Apache Web Server on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.
+Kittens  is a static website application deployed with Apache Web Server on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.

 ## Problem Statement